 You can also come see us at the WCC!
 We host virtual, one-on-one appointments to help students with their writing and communications assignments.
 One of the main features of these appointments is providing students with feedback and helping them find the supports and resources they need to grow as writers.
 We can assist you at any stage of the process, from initial brainstorming to final revisions.
 So, don’t hesitate to book an appointment or drop into a session with one of our peer tutors!

-Visit the end of this learning resource or click here for links to more information and to book an appointment.
+Visit the end of this learning resource more links to more information or get started in booking an appointment.

 Phase 2: Receiving feedback